simoncowen88/dogeconf-19/talk/10-tuples.md

     | _ -> -1
 ```

+???

+extremely common use

+--

-This is tranformed into case statements (or jump tables if `int`).
+Becomes case statements (or jump tables if `int`)

-Interestingly, this results in very different IL from the C# equivalent.
-Yet more interestingly, the F\# IL performs around 10% better!
+No tuple is allocated*

+--

+&nbsp;

+It _is_ possible to have a pattern match on a tuple allocate.

+We've seen it in the wild, but I've been unable to reproduce it no matter how complicate I make things!

+---

+## Tuples - pattern matching (vs C\#)

 ```csharp
 int F (int a, int b)